andiaz90/econ_website/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

 abstract:  The paper provides empirical evidence using NLSY79 data that cognitive ability affects pregnancy timing and intention.
 Then, I build and estimate a life cycle model to measure the difference in contraception efficiency by cognitive ability and education.
-Women in the top ability quartile are four times more efficient using contraception than those in the bottom.
-In addition, high school and college graduates have a 77\% and 84\% lower contraception costs than high school dropouts.
 Finally, I use the model to decompose the mechanism through mandatory education laws reduce adolescent and young adult pregnancies.

 # Summary.
 An optional shortened abstract.
 summary:
 tags:

-links:
+#links:
-url_pdf: uploads/cog_preg.pdf
+#url_pdf: uploads/cog_preg.pdf

 # Featured image